SofT-GRPO: Surpassing Discrete-Token LLM Reinforcement Learning via Gumbel-Reparameterized Soft-Thinking Policy Optimization: Introduction

-\item We introduce \textbf{SofT-GRPO}, a novel and powerful policy optimization algorithm designed for reinforcing the soft-thinking reasoning paradigm in LLMs.
-It integrates the Gumbel-Softmax technique into the group rollout process, actively obtaining diverse but valid soft-thinking reasoning paths.
+\item We present \textbf{SofT-GRPO}, a powerful RLVR algorithm designed with the soft-thinking reasoning paradigm.
+It adopts the Gumbel-Softmax technique into the group rollout process, actively obtaining \textbf{diverse but valid} soft-thinking reasoning paths.

-\item We propose an innovative gradient estimation approach via \textbf{Gumbel reparameterization}, enabling precise attribution of improvements to the LLM’s output probability distributions in policy optimization.
+\item SofT-GRPO proposes a novel gradient estimation approach via \textbf{Gumbel reparameterization}, first achieving \textbf{precise attribution} of improvements to the LLM’s output probability distributions in policy optimization.

-\item We conduct comprehensive experiments across LLMs of 1.5B–7B parameters on five in-domain benchmarks and three out-of-domain benchmarks, demonstrating that \textbf{SofT-GRPO consistently outperforms} the discrete-token GRPO baselines, especially at higher sample rates (Pass@16 or Pass@32).
+\item Over eight in-domain and out-of-domain benchmarks, SofT-GRPO improves the LLM's reasoning ability with soft-thinking, \textbf{outperforming the discrete-token GRPO}, especially at higher sample rates (Pass@16 or Pass@32).

 \end{itemize}